scalablegs/scalable.gs/readme.md

 #### Todo:

-* Bug fixes
-* Add the new box model with fallback to the floating model for IE
-* Add Javascript functionality to enhance the mobile experience
-* Create multiple demos to showcase the framework
 * Create a website for the framework
     * Create a configuration tool to minimise the compressed version with only the bits you want to download
-* Add support for RTL (do it with the modernizr?)

 ## License: